Mortgages

 2. Loan to Income (LTI) limit

 This cap is based on your annual income.
-If there are two of you on the mortgage, you can borrow a sum based on your combined salaries.
-The LTI depends on what type of borrower you are:
+This is the maximum mortgage you can take out based on your gross annual income.
+The LTI depends on what type of borrower you are.

-• First time buyers: You can borrow up to 4 times your annual income, so if your income is €40,000, you could borrow up to €160,000
+• First time buyers: You can borrow up to 4 times your annual income.

-• Second and subsequent buyers: You can borrow 3.5 times your annual income, so if you have a joint income of €100,000 you could potentially get a mortgage of €350,000
+• Second and subsequent buyers: You can borrow 3.5 times your annual income.

 Can lenders override the limits?

 Yes, the Central Bank of Ireland allocates a percentage of mortgages that can exceed the LTI limit or fall below the LTV limit.
+These are known as “exemptions”.

 These exemptions are allocated based on the type of buyer: